-This approach to discourse is inextricably linked with the names of the sociologist Erving Goffman (e.g., 1959, 1967, 1974, 1981; Chapter 19) and Dell Hymes's close associate, the anthropological linguist John Gumperz (e.g., 1982a, 1982b).
-Gumperz aimed 'to develop interpretive sociolinguistic approaches to the analysis of real time processes in face to face encounters' (1982a: vii), and this aim has been taken up by various sociolinguists and discourse analysts in a wide range of approaches to social interaction, some of which are represented in this volume (see Schiffrin, Chapter 17; Zimmerman, Chapter 23).

-Goffman summarizes his research programme in one of his later papers as being to promote acceptance of the . . . face-to-face domain as an analytically viable one - a domain which might be titled, for want of any happy name, the interaction order - a domain whose preferred method of study is microanalysis.
+This approach to discourse is inextricably linked with the names of the sociologist Erving Goffman (e.g., 1959; 1967; 1974; 1981; Chapter 18) and Hymes's close associate, the anthropological linguist John Gumperz (e.g., 1982a; 1982b; Chapter 5).
+Gumperz aimed 'to develop interpretive sociolinguistic approaches to the analysis of real time processes in face to face encounters' (1982a: vii), and this aim has been taken up by various sociolinguists and discourse analysts in a wide range of approaches to social interaction.
+Many of them are represented in this volume (see Schiffrin, Chapter 16; Brown and Levinson, Chapter 19; Tannen, Chapter 27).
+Goffman summarises his research programme in one of his later papers as being to promote acceptance of the $\dots$ face-to-face domain as an analytically viable one - a domain which might be titled, for want of any happy name, the interaction order - a domain whose preferred method of study is microanalysis.